Centenarian Secrets: In the Flesh

 APFM: What’s next for you?

 AP: I’m hoping for a publisher to purchase the book and that will take some time to finish up.
 There will be a fair amount of travel involved to complete the images for the book so I think it is going to be a busy 6 months!
 I have a few other projects in my mind—one about the tattoos of basketball players and the other is about my son who has a host of mental and neurological disorders.
 I’ve been photographing him for about 5 years now.

 Are you interested in being a part of history?
 Anastasia Pottinger is looking for 100+ year olds to be included in her upcoming book, 100 at 100.
-If you or someone you know is interested, contact Anastasia through her website.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.